xgqfrms-GitHub/fonts/tools/encodings/GF 2016 Glyph Sets/Vietnamese/README.md

-***How to create better Vietnames accents***
+### Making Vietnamese look better

+####How to create localized Vietnamese glyphs, different from default Latin in Glyphs App

-First, let's create glyphs for the localized Vietnamese accents.
-Go to 'Glyphs > Add Glyphs', copy and paster the command below:
+First, let's create glyphs for localized Vietnamese accents.
+Go to `Glyphs > Add Glyphs`, copy and paster the command below:

 ```